What Shopify built-in inventory tool was — and why merchants relied on it

 Which merchants should look at other options

-EZStock is the right Stocky replacement for most merchants, but it's worth being direct about when it isn't:
+EZStock is the right inventory management for Shopify for most merchants, but it's worth being direct about when it isn't:

 - Multi-channel sellers who need inventory sync across Amazon, Walmart, and Shopify simultaneously should look at Inventory Planner by Sage, which is built for that complexity.